| REO Glossary of Terms | |

 - Evidence that an owner is in lawful possession; instrument evidencing ownership.

-- Assures the title conveyed is good and possession will be undisturbed.
+Warranty Deed - Assures the title conveyed is good and possession will be undisturbed.